Argentine Naval Aviation: A carrier navy

-More aircraft entered service during the 1960s, including the C-47 Dakota (which were extensively used in Antarctica including the first national landing on the South Pole made in 1962 by Captain Hermes Quijada who departed from Ellsworth Station), Sikorsky S-55 helicopters and shore based aircraft P-2 Neptunes for maritime patrol duties.
+More aircraft entered service during the 1960s, including the C-47 Dakota (which were extensively used in Antarctica including the first national landing on the South Pole made in 1962 by Captain Hermes Quijada who departed from Ellsworth Station), Sikorsky S-55 helicopters and shore based aircraft Lockheed P-2 Neptunes for maritime patrol duties.

-In 1969 the Navy received her second carrier, ARA Veinticinco de Mayo, from the Netherlands.
-On her voyage home, the British company Hawker Siddeley demonstrated its Harrier GR1 but the Argentines opted for the A-4Q Skyhawk instead.
-More helicopters were incorporated into the new carrier, the Alouette III and the SH-3 Sea King, and also the more advanced S-2E variant of the Tracker.
-Cargo planes Fokker F-28 and L-188 Electra modified for maritime patrol were also added.
+In 1969 the Navy received her second carrier, ARA Veinticinco de Mayo, another Colossus class carrier but with a more powerful catapult, from the Netherlands.
+On her voyage home, the British company Hawker Siddeley demonstrated its Harrier GR1 but the Argentines opted for the Douglas A-4Q Skyhawk instead.
+More helicopters were incorporated into the new carrier, the Alouette III and the Sikorsky SH-3 Sea King, and also the more advanced S-2E variant of the Tracker.
+Cargo planes Fokker F-28 and Lockheed L-188 Electra modified for maritime patrol were also added.

-The 1970s surface fleet modernization plan included the purchase of British destroyers with their complement of Westland Sea Lynx helicopters but their use would be affected by the upcoming events.
+The 1970s surface fleet modernization plan included the purchase of Type 42 destroyers (one built in Britain one in Argentina) with their complement of Westland Sea Lynx helicopters but their use would be affected by the upcoming events.